njpatel/APL/doc/queryparametersstatement.md

 }
 ```

-### Kusto .NET SDK
+### APL .NET SDK

-To provide the names and values of query parameters when using the Kusto .NET
+To provide the names and values of query parameters when using the APL .NET
 client library, one creates a new instance of the `ClientRequestProperties`
 object and then uses the `HasParameter`, `SetParameter`, and `ClearParameter`
 methods to manipulate query parameters.
 This class provides a number